cfu288/CellNeuro/Notes.md

   * **Nerve net** - Networks of interconnected neurons, can have activity that spreads throughout the net.
 Found in Hydras.
     * Humans have similar arrangements of nerve cells in gut (peristalsis)
   * Most invertebrate animals have a brain and nerve cords, large ganglic along the nerve cord
-  * Mammals and other vertabrates also have brain and nerve cord. also have ganglic
+  * Mammals and other vertebrates also have brain and nerve cord. also have ganglic
   * But invertebrate nerve cords run along the belly side, vertebrate along the _back_ and system is made from a tube and remains tube-like
   * Basic Organization
     * CNS - Brain + spinal cord